fghk678/SCA_Project/README.md

-This is the code repository for reproducing the work of the paper "Identifiable Shared Component Analysis of Unpaired Multimodal Mixtures".
+This is the code repository for reproducing the work of the paper "Identifiable Shared Component Analysis of Unpaired Multimodal Mixtures" [1].

+[1] Subash Timilsina, Sagar Shrestha, and Xiao Fu.
+Identifiable shared component analysis of unpaired multimodal mixtures.
+Advances in neural information processing systems, 37, 2025.
 # Instructions

 ## Prerequisites